laravel/docs/starter-kits.md

 [Laravel Breeze](https://github.com/laravel/breeze) is a minimal, simple implementation of all of Laravel's [authentication features](/docs/{{version}}/authentication), including login, registration, password reset, email verification, and password confirmation.
 Laravel Breeze's default view layer is made up of simple [Blade templates](/docs/{{version}}/blade) styled with [Tailwind CSS](https://tailwindcss.com).
 Or, Breeze can scaffold your application using Vue or React and [Inertia](https://inertiajs.com).

-Breeze provides a wonderful starting point for beginning a fresh Laravel application and is also great choice for projects that plan to take their Blade templates to the next level with [Laravel Livewire](https://laravel-livewire.com).
+Breeze provides a wonderful starting point for beginning a fresh Laravel application and is also a great choice for projects that plan to take their Blade templates to the next level with [Laravel Livewire](https://laravel-livewire.com).

 <img src="https://laravel.com/img/docs/breeze-register.png">